okx/KIPs/docs/draft/KIP-24.md

 ## 4. Status

-This KIP is under implementation based on okexchain-java-sdk.
+This KIP is under implementation based on `exchain-java-sdk`.

 The open source project URL is: https://github.com/Kevin-OpenSource-Labs/DEXMarketMaker